First-Year Seminar

 FYS 100 My Music: Writing Musical Lives (4 Credits)

-This first-year seminar begins with an exploration of our own musical lives.
-What does the particular constellation of material that we call "My Music" tell us about who we are, where we come from, and how we relate to the world?
-After analyzing and comparing musical lives within the class, students will read selected case studies and collaboratively design a musical biography project.
-Each student will curate one person’s musical life story, gathering data through one-on-one interviews, weaving together their interlocutor’s words with their own interpretations, and ultimately reflecting on what they have learned from the experience.
-Enrollment limited to 16 first-years.
+This first-year seminar begins with an exploration of students' own musical lives.
+What does the particular constellation of material that ones calls "My Music" tell us about who one is, where one comes from, and how one relates to the world?
+After analyzing and comparing musical lives within the class, students read selected case studies and collaboratively design a musical biography project.
+Each student curates one person’s musical life story, gathering data through one-on-one interviews, weaving together their interlocutor’s words with their own interpretations, and ultimately reflecting on what they have learned from the experience.
+Restrictions: First years only; students are limited to one first year seminar.
+Enrollment limited to 16.
 WI

 Fall, Spring, Variable